Dynamics of Majorana zero modes across hybrid Kitaev chain: Dynamical response of Majorana Zero modes

 \section{Dynamical response of Majorana Zero modes}

-To analyze the dynamical response of the MZMs to a sudden quench of the interaction profile, we compute the fidelity between the time evolved initial state and a fixed target state.
-The system is initially prepared in an eigenstate $|\psi_i\rangle$ of the decoupled hybrid Hamiltonian $\hat{H}^h$, which hosts MZMs at NN segment edges.
+To analyze the dynamical response of the MZMs to a sudden quench of the interaction profile, we compute the fidelity between the time evolved initial state and a fixed target (switch) state.
+The system is initially prepared in an eigenstate $|\psi_i\rangle$ of the decoupled hybrid Hamiltonian $\hat{H}^h$, which hosts MZMs at left segment edges.
 Following a quench, the Hamiltonian configuration is switched so that the left segment of the chain hosts LR interactions while the right segment hosts NN interactions.
-For this new Hamiltonian, denoted as $\hat{H}^h_S$, the MZMs relocate to the ends of the right segment.
+For this new switch Hamiltonian, the MZMs relocate to the edges of the right segment.
 Consequently, the initial MZM is no longer an eigenstate and starts to hybridize with the bulk modes of the post-quench configuration.
 The corresponding target state $|\psi_s\rangle$ is defined as the ideal MZM eigenstate of $\hat{H}^h_S$, representing a perfectly localized mode in the new setup.
-Since both the initial and quenched configurations host two zero-energy modes at the chain ends, we represent the initial state $|\psi_i\rangle$ and the target state $|\psi_s\rangle$ as superpositions of the corresponding zero-energy modes.
+Since both the initial and quenched configurations host two zero-energy modes at the chain edges, we represent the initial state $|\psi_i\rangle$ and the target state $|\psi_s\rangle$ as superpositions of the corresponding zero-energy modes.

 The dynamical response of the MZMs to the quench is then quantified using the fidelity \cite{PhysRevResearch.3.013148,laflorencie2023universal, PhysRevB.85.024301, PhysRevE.74.031123, PhysRevLett.99.095701, PhysRevLett.100.080601, PhysRevB.80.014403, PhysRevLett.103.170501, PhysRevB.83.075118, PhysRevLett.106.055701, PhysRevA.79.060301,ye2025controlling} defined as